Ziraat Times Research Desk

 State Advisory Committee (SAC) at apex level

-The State Advisory Committee is headed at the apex level by the Chief Secretary of the State.
-The State Advisory Body has been formulated to monitor progress under the implementation of PFMS in the State of Jammu and Kashmir.
+The State Advisory committee is headed at the apex level by the Chief Secretary of the State.
+The State Advisory Body has been formulated to monitor progress under implementation of PFMS in the State of Jammu and Kashmir.
 But this committee meets rarely.
-There are no records available in the public domain to suggest the findings and corrective measures taken at such review meetings.
+There are no records available in public domain to suggest the findings and corrective measures taken at such review meetings.
 This body is expected to address the infrastructural and systemic deficiencies of the system.

 State Project Management Unit (SPMU) at State level